 In South Korea, the legal relationship between electronic documents and electronic transactions executed using electronic signatures is governed by the Framework Act on Electronic Documents and Transactions (FAEDT).
 The Electronic Signature Act (ESA) sets forth the basic legal framework for using electronic signatures.
-The ESA was entirely amended on June 9, 2020, and the changes went into effect on December 10, 2020.
 The ESA defines an electronic signature as a “piece of information in electronic form that is affixed on, or logically combined with, an electronic document in order to identify the signatory and verify that the electronic document has been signed by the said signatory.”

-Prior to the 2020 amendment, the ESA discussed two types of electronic signatures: (1) a certified electronic signature and (2) an uncertified electronic signature.
-A valid certified electronic signature needed to be based on a public key certificate.
-A public key certificate (as was required for a certified electronic signature) was a certificate that was issued in accordance with Article 15 of the ESA by a licensed certificate authority designated by the Ministry of Science and ICT (MOSIT).
+A public key certificate (as is required for a certified electronic signature) is a certificate that is issued in accordance with Article 15 of the ESA by a licensed certificate authority designated by the Ministry of Science and ICT (MOSIT).
+Designation of a licensed certificate authority is officially announced on the South Korean government’s official newspaper (http://www.mois.go.kr/frt/sub/a05/gwanboMain/screen.do).
+There are currently six licensed certificate authorities in South Korea:

 Transacting with public sector entities

-Neither the ESA nor the FAEDT dictates special requirements for transacting with public authorities unless specifically required by another applicable law or regulation.
+There are no special requirements unless specifically required by another applicable law or regulation.